-Onslow Memorial Hospital is a 160-bed hospital serving coastal Carolina that has taken bold steps in cognitive machine application to better serve their patient population.
-After initial success lowering readmissions, the provider expanded the application of Jvion’s Cognitive Machine to address gaps in the patient experience and to prevent avoidable ER and inpatient admissions.
+Onslow Memorial Hospital is a 160-bed hospital serving coastal Carolina that has taken bold steps iin applying prescriptive analytics to lower rates of preventable harm.
+After initial success lowering readmissions, the provider expanded the application of the Jvion Machine to address gaps in the patient experience and to prevent avoidable ER and inpatient admissions.

-The machine has become a critical asset in achieving organizational goals focused on growth (market share and service-lines) clinical integration, quality and safety, and population health management.
+The Jvion Machine has become a critical asset in achieving organizational goals focused on growth (market share and service-lines) clinical integration, quality and safety, and population health management.

 |Organizational Goals||Aligned Vectors|

 |Ensure capacity for growth||All Cause Readmission and Sepsis Readmission|

 |Improve quality and safety||Pressure Injury|

 |Drive market share and improve the patient experience||Patient Experience|

 |Enable the goals of the ACO||Avoidable ER and Inpatient Admissions (90 days)|